Roman candle (firework): Star colors and chemistry

 The stars of Roman candles can be found in a variety of colors.
 Colors are manipulated by adding compounds which, when ignited, release visible light and other radiation.
 For example, when potassium perchlorate (KClO_{4}) is used as an oxidizer, chemical reactions involving the dissociated elements of the perchlorate—potassium and chlorine ions—create barium compounds which emit green light (especially BaCl_{2}).
 The potassium compounds formed by this reaction emit mostly near-infrared light, and so they do not affect the color of the star in a significant way.
-This reaction occurs at temperatures exceeding 2500 °C (4500 °F), at which the ions in KCl dissociate into free K^{+} and Cl^{−}.
+This reaction occurs at temperatures exceeding 2,500 C, at which the ions in KCl dissociate into free K^{+} and Cl^{−}.
 Alternatively, SrCO_{3} can be added to the candle to produce a red or pink star, but, because it does not oxidize, more oxidizers and fuels must be added to sustain combustion.
 During combustion, various strontium compounds (especially Sr(OH)_{2}) emit red light, most of which is between 506 and 722 nm in wavelength.